 7. In the 2030 Agenda for Sustainable Development, it is recognized that there is a need to increase access to information and communication technologies significantly.
-Such technologies have the potential to play a major role in catalysing and measuring progress towards a number of the Sustainable Development Goals.
+Such technologies have

 1 Information and communications for development 2012: maximizing mobile.
-Washington ,DC: World Bank; 2012 (http://web.worldbank.org/WBSITE/EXTERNAL/TOPICS/EXTINFORMATIONANDCOMMUNICATIONANDTECHNO LOGIES/0,,contentMDK:23242711~pagePK:210058~piPK:210062~theSitePK:282823,00.html, accessed 10 October 2017).
+Washington, DC: World Bank; 2012 (http://web.worldbank.org/WBSITE/EXTERNAL/TOPICS/EXTINFORMATIONANDCOMMUNICATIONANDTECHNO LOGIES/0,,contentMDK:23242711~pagePK:210058~piPK:210062~theSitePK:282823,00.html, accessed 5 March 2018).